avohq/ios-avo-inspector/README.md

 ### 1.

 This methods gets actual tracking event parameters, extracts schema automatically and sends it to Avo Datascope.
-This is the easiest way to use the library, just call ,this method at the same place you call your analytics tools' track method.
+It is the easiest way to use the library, just call this method at the same place you call your analytics tools' track methods with the same parameters.

 Obj-C